Perplex

 P(x)=k=0∑nakxk

-The degree of a polynomial is the highest power of x that appears, which is n for the above polynomials.
+The degree of a polynomial is the highest power of x that appears, which is n for polynomials of the above form.

 Degree of a product of polynomials